Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Cincinnati's games this season have gone over 45 points 11 of 14 times.
+- Cincinnati and its opponents have gone over the current 44-point total in 11 of 14 games this season.

-- Baltimore's games have gone over 45 points in seven of 14 chances this season.
+- In 50% of Baltimore's games this season (7/14), the teams combined to score more than Sunday's over/under of 44.

-- These two squads combine to allow 44.1 points per game, 0.9 fewer than this contest's over/under.
+- These two squads surrender a combined 44.1 points per game, 0.1 more than this contest's over/under.

-- Bengals games this season feature an average total of 46.6 points, a number 1.6 points higher than Sunday's over/under.
+- The Bengals and their opponents have scored an average of 46.6 points per game in 2021, 2.6 more than Sunday's total.

-- The 45-point over/under for this game is 2.2 points below the 47.2 points per game average total in Ravens games this season.
+- The 44-point over/under for this game is 3.2 points below the 47.2 points per game average total in Ravens games this season.

 Bengals stats and trends

-- Cincinnati is 6-3 against the spread and 7-2 overall this season when the team scores more than 22.5 points.
+- Cincinnati is 6-3 against the spread and 7-2 overall this season when the team records more than 22.5 points.

-- In games that Cincinnati picks up over 351.1 yards, the team is 4-4 against the spread and 5-3 overall.
+- Cincinnati is 4-4 against the spread and 5-3 overall when the team churns out over 351.1 yards.

-- The Bengals have turned the ball over 10 more times (21 total) than the Ravens have forced a turnover (11) this season.
+- This year, the Bengals have turned the ball over 21 times, 10 more than the Ravens' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Ravens.